 Therefore,

-giving the second inequality. \begin{remark} One may see from \eqref{decomposition} that $I$ is not differentiable if $I(s)=0$ for some $s\geq s_1$.
+which gives us the second inequality. \begin{remark} One may see from \eqref{decomposition} that $I$ is not differentiable if $I(s)=0$ for some $s\geq s_1$.
 We still need to justify the inequality \eqref{eq I} for this case.
 One may also see in this case that $I$ has a local minimum in $s$.
-Implying $I'(s)=0$, giving us the inequality \eqref{eq I}. \end{remark}
+Implying $I'(s)=0$, which gives us the inequality \eqref{eq I}. \end{remark}

 This concludes the proof of Lemma \ref{lemma:control of L_n with I nouveau}. \end{proof}